UmbraChimera/The-Gaze-of-the-Pontifex/The Gaze of the Pontifex/Lore Bible/Locations/Respite/Scholarium/Scholarium.md

 - [[Monastery of the Perfect Quill]] — Irori’s serene archive-monastery.
 - [[The Living Codex]] — self-writing scripture that updates city law.

-## Crime & Corruption
-Scroll black markets, memory smuggling, spell espionage.
-Nethys’s **Arcane Sentinels** patrol with floating eyes that see every casting.

-> *“In the Scholarium, knowledge is faith — ignorance is heresy.”*

-## Rumors
-- The Living Codex deletes names when Serenya is spoken near it.
-- A golem in the Hall of Refraction now preaches sermons.
-- The Perfect Quill records gods’ dreams — including some long dead.

 ## Common Shops & Services
 | Type | Name | Description |